Why Creating Interesting Photos is so Difficult

 - Editing.
 This step consists of selecting photos which will be used for the realization of the photographic project.
 With the rise of the digital age, the number of photos explodes exponentially.
 Yet the choice of the number of shots is limited.
 One many use twenty photos for an exhibition, ten photos for a book, or one hundred photos for a video slide show.
 This phase of selecting which photographs to use is often overlooked by many photographers.
 Unfortunately, the result is the creation of a series of photographs without a vision, without a story in mind.

 - Post processing.
-Even in the age of film camera and especially when we used black and white, we spent a lot of time in the famous dark room.
-The effects we could create were relatively small.
-Nowadays, with the software available on our computers, post-processing has become absolutely necessary to create original photographic works whether for color or black and white.
+Even in the age of film camera and especially when I used black and white, I spent a lot of time in the famous dark room.
+The effects I could create were relatively small.
+Nowadays, with the software available on my computer, post-processing has become absolutely necessary to create original photographic works whether for color or black and white.
 This step requires a lot of skills and an extensive background of knowledge.

 - Production of the photographic work.
 This final stage is the one which will finalize the project.
 It can be an exhibition with prints, creation of a book, or a video/slideshow.
 When the photographer’s magnificent story is laid out before the eyes of its viewer, the work will be judged at that precise moment.

-For us, as professional photographers, these five essential steps are part of our daily work.
-Thinking and introspection is the price of producing interesting photographs for our clients.
+For me, as professional photographer, these five essential steps are part of my daily work.
+Thinking and introspection is the price of producing interesting photographs for my clients.

-We have spent years understanding and changing our methods of artistic work.
+I have spent years understanding and changing my methods of artistic work.
 It takes a lot of time and labor to make interesting creations.
 But how many photographers are really willing to pay the price?